by Rob Broussard [in response to Educational Change…]

 I’m glad Mr. Marks enjoyed the bus ride and got to tour some schools, and I truly don’t want to be Debbie Damper on his enthusiasm for education as it requires consistent efforts from a variety of sources for schools to be successful.
 I also want our local schools to be successful, but let’s take our rose glasses off for a few minutes and consider the following about the public relations trip and those already identified who are pushing this “New Tax bond election proposal.”

 - What riders saw on that trip is happening in most schools.
 What were the scores of the schools you attended?
 Where all the schools visited Title One Schools?
 What you see in many “non title one schools” is being accomplished for far fewer dollars per student than in “title one schools”.
-It has been a misnomer for decades thatthrowing dollars at schools will change them.
+It has been a misnomer for decades thathrowing dollars at schools will change them.
 Parental involvement, one factor which you identified in at least one of the schools visited, will be the determining one for increased test scores.
 So you are right, we shouldn’t be talking so much about money but the real factors associated with student success.
-Maybe you should research the per dollar expenditure for student in other states that are labeled in the top ten nationally.
+Maybe you should research the per dollar expenditure for student in other states that are labeled in the top ten nationally. you could take a look at acuvue contact lenses to help you have a fresh perspective.

 - According to Stoncipher’s facts, we have been the highest (or second) in property taxes in this state, for years.
 According to some of the architects, (will be brought out in great detail in the future with supporting data) the area defined as the proposed ISD, Forbing District (districts 4,8,9, 10 and 1, would have had $41,000,000 in surplus in the first year of operation with “supposed” bridge money for the old Caddo.
 I sure hope Joiner will be transparent with the data collected for that study.
 I suggest you contact me or research the ISD movement to see their “Talking Point” fact sheet.
 Why should one part of town pull the tax plow forever for the whole parish?
 Scott Hughes, Barry Rachal, Larry Ramsey had those facts too.
 Maybe we should make it a sales tax.